dudil/fastapi_msal/README.md

    2. [itsdangerous](https://github.com/pallets/itsdangerous)
    Used by Starlette [session middleware](https://www.starlette.io/middleware/)

+   3. [aiofiles](https://pypi.org/project/aiofiles/): Used to save session data to the file system when enabled.
+FastAPI also uses this library to load static files.

 ## Usage
 1. Follow the application [registration process with the microsoft identity platform.](https://docs.microsoft.com/azure/active-directory/develop/quickstart-v2-register-an-app)